BookStackApp/website/content/blog/beta-release-v0-30-0.md

 draft = false
 +++

 Although intended to be a quick release cycle, v0.30 is now here 5 months after the last major release.
-Sketchy personal health, a poorly pet & a busy day-job workload, combined with constant working-from-home, have reduced the amount of time I could afford to spare working on the project but with normality somewhat returning I present BookStack v0.30 which includes an assortment of enhancments.
+Sketchy personal health, a poorly pet & a busy day-job workload, combined with constant working-from-home, have reduced the amount of time I could afford to spare working on the project but with normality somewhat returning I present BookStack v0.30 which includes an assortment of enhancements.

 * [Update instructions](https://www.bookstackapp.com/docs/admin/updates)